OpenOmics/chrom-seek/docs/usage/run.md

 This part of the documentation describes options and concepts for <code>chrom-seek <b>run</b></code> sub command in more detail.
 With minimal configuration, the **`run`** sub command enables you to start running chrom-seek with one of its available data-processing pipelines.

 Setting up the chrom-seek pipeline is fast and easy!
-In its most basic form, <code>chrom-seek <b>run</b></code> only has *four required inputs*.
-To run an available pipeline with your data raw data, please provide a space seperated list of FastQ (globbing is supported), an output directory to store results, a reference genome for alignment and annotation, and an assay type to invoke a specific data-processing pipeline.
+In its most basic form, <code>chrom-seek <b>run</b></code> only has *five required inputs*.
+To run an available pipeline with your data raw data, please provide a space seperated list of FastQ (globbing is supported), an output directory to store results, a reference genome for alignment and annotation, an assay type to invoke a specific data-processing pipeline, and a peak call file to set sample metadata.

 ## 2. Synopsis
 ```text